Marianne Nealy

 Artist

-I have been passionate about pastel painting ever since I first picked up a pastel chalk 30 years ago.
-Living in Waltham in Addison County, Vermont, I am constantly inspired by local scenes in that lush and green area.
-I paint most often with pastels. but have found experimenting with mixed media and pastels.
+I have been passionate about pastel painting ever since I first picked up a pastel stick 30 years ago.
+Living in Waltham in Addison County, Vermont, I am constantly inspired by scenic vistas in the area.
+I paint most often with pastels but have enjoyed experimenting with mixed media and pastels.
 I am an active member of the Vermont Pastel Society in the Chittenden hub as well as the Essex Art League.

-I have received first place awards for both the Vermont Pastel Society Member Exhibition and Juried Shows in 2024 “Shelburne Farms Road in Winter,” and “Shaking Off,” respectively.
-My painting entitled, “The Slang,” was awarded the third place prize in the 2025 VPS Juried Show.
+In 2024 I was awarded first place for both the Vermont Pastel Society Member Exhibition and Juried Shows.
+Pastel paintings receiving awards are entitled “Shelburne Farms Road in Winter,” and “Shaking Off,” respectively.
+In 2025, a painting entitled, “The Slang,” was awarded the third place prize in the VPS Juried Show.
 I enjoy painting en plein air events with my artist colleagues.
 I truly love the opportunity to socialize and collaborate with the members of these organizations to learn and grow in my artistic endeavors.

 Painting with pastels may be compared to using chalk.
 However, the soft pastel sticks are often handmade and come in endless colors.